When Are Sports Drinks Appropriate For Hydration?

 So, When are Sports Drinks Appropriate for Hydration?

-Water should be the primary source of hydration for most activities, including workouts less than an hour.
-However, for extended and intense exercises lasting longer than an hour, sport drinks can be beneficial to replenish lost glucose, fluids, and electrolytes from sweating during strenuous exercise.
+Water should be the primary source of hydration for most activities.
+This includes workouts of less than an hour.
+However, for extended and intense exercises lasting longer than an hour, sports drinks can be beneficial to replenish lost glucose, fluids, and electrolytes.

-A healthy diet is often a better source for most of the electrolytes found in sports drinks ... so consider your level of training or exercise, your caloric intake, your fitness goals, and your overall health strategy before consuming your next sports drink.
+A healthy diet is often a better source of most of the electrolytes found in sports drinks.
+So, consider your level of training or exercise, your caloric intake, your fitness goals, and your overall health strategy.
+From there, you'll be able to determine whether it makes sense for you to be using sports drinks or not.

 If your workouts aren't very intense, it’s best to avoid sports drinks.

-When the body doesn’t need their beneficial ingredients outside of a workout, the cons of sports drinks outweigh the pros … as they become just another source of calories and sugar.
+When the body doesn’t need their beneficial ingredients outside of a workout, the cons of sports drinks outweigh the pros.
+This is because they'll become just another source of calories and sugar.

 If it’s a shorter and less intensive workout or activity, the answer is water, water, water.

-You can always look into electrolyte supplements like 1st Phorm’s Hydration Sticks if you will be in the heat and/or sweating a lot, and want to stay hydrated and balanced ... but won’t be exercising intensely enough to need the sugar intake that sports drinks typically provide.
+You can always look into electrolyte supplements like our Hydration Sticks if you will be in the heat and/or sweating a lot, and want to stay hydrated and balanced ... but won’t be exercising with enough intensity to need the sugar that sports drinks typically provide.

 For those longer workouts, you should still be drinking plenty of water before, during, and after the workout to stay hydrated.